 - Don’t manage cash & burn to the Stretch Plan.
 I hope this is obvious, but it isn’t always.
 Manage cash to the Base Plan, always.
 Don’t assume Stretch Revenue comes in to make your runway and ZCD assumptions.

-Net net, three summary things I suggest in a Hard Miss.
+Net net, four summary things I suggest after a Hard Miss: